cpraveen/numa/minimax.md

 +++

 :::{prf:example} Cubic minimax for $\exp(x)$
 We can find a cubic polynomial that gives the best approximation in maximum norm.
-The solution can be computed by the Remez algorithm and yields
+The solution can be computed by the Remes algorithm and yields

 $$
 p_3^*(x) = 0.994579 + 0.995668 x + 0.542973 x^2 + 0.179533 x^3